-This photo essay's written by Canon Collective Ambassador, Jay Collier.
+This photo essay's written by Canon Photographer, Jay Collier.
 It's the second installment of our content series, Down Under From Above; a visual celebration of Australia from the air.
 Check out the first piece with rural landscape photographer, Josh Smith.

 I was sent on location to discover some of the Northern Territory's hidden gems, and develop a photographic experience for Canon Collective that took people into some of the more less-seen locations of the Australian Outback – enter Lake Amadeus.

 "Lake Amadeus certainly delivered; it is rarely seen, remote, yet only 50 kilometres from Uluru.
 Even though it's so close to an Australian icon, most people have never heard of it, let alone seen it for themselves."

 "A flight over the lake is really is a surreal experience.
 At 180 kilometres long and only 10 kilometres wide, it spans over 1032 square kilometres, which makes it very easy to cover a good section of the lake with a 55 minute flight."

 "Shooting from an R44 helicopter—with the doors off—gave me a wide, uninterrupted view of the dry lakebed, with salt pans scattered through out."

 "Converging lines of twisted, cracked earth, and the range of colours from the sand and salt offers a myriad of options to photograph – the abstract landscape photo opportunities over Amadeus are mind-boggling."